 iPad 3/4: 2048×1536

 HLS has limited support on devices running the Android operating system.
 Device support is not the same from one version or one device to the next.
 Android devices before 4.x (Gingerbread or Honeycomb), do not support HLS.
 Android tried to support HLS with Android 3.0, but excessive buffering often caused streams to crash.
-Devices running Android 4.x and above will support HLS, but there are still inconsistencies and problems.
+Devices running Android 4.x and above support HLS, but there are still inconsistencies and problems.

 *Most new top-of-the-line Androids now support High Profile level 4.2, 60fps